 - Being quick-tempered.
 Individuals who are easily angered may not do well on a team, and they often increase conflict levels in their organization.
 This sets everyone back from achieving their goals.

 - Low emotional understanding.
 Being able to connect with others emotionally, empathize with them, and see things from their perspective is key to forming long-term trust with colleagues.
-Those that cannot do this may struggle with teamwork.
+Those who cannot do this may struggle with teamwork.